 The Virtual Cascade of Care Cohort study (VCCC) aims to:

-- Document and analyse the entire HCV cascade of care for current/former PWID (from community to post-treatment)
+- Document and analyze the entire HCV cascade of care for current/former PWID (from community to post-treatment).

 The target population includes people who have ever injected drugs and are vulnerable to unmet healthcare needs.